Design Objection Reply —

 Locarno Classification Issue

-Examiner objects that the design has been filed under an incorrect Locarno class or subclass
+Examiner objects that the design has been filed under an incorrect Locarno class or subclass.
+TaxClue reviews the classification system and identifies the correct class for the specific article.

 Statement of Novelty Issues